-Students who encounter unusual and lengthy emergencies may request a waiver of the attendance policy from the Vice President for Academic Affair's office.
+Students who encounter unusual and lengthy emergencies may request a waiver of the attendance policy from the Provost office.
 Full written documentation of said emergency is required as soon as the student is aware of the need for the absences.
-The waiver must be approved by the Vice President of Academic Affairs.
+The waiver must be approved by the Provost.